A tourist’s guide to Jerez

 Did I mention I was a crap photographer?
 In any case, recently the school has banned the taking of photos so this might be all you get.

-Alcázar
+Visit the Alcázar

-Adults €5, kids and over-60s €1.80* (another few euros if you can snag a tour of the camera obscura).
+Adults €5, kids and over-60s €1.80* (plus another few euros if you can snag a tour of the camera obscura).
 You can book online here but just rocking up to the entrance is usually fine (all bets are off if it’s a busy festival weekend).
 It’s usually open from 8.30 am to 2.00 pm … but check your Google Maps for updated times.

 * Not that we’d ever do such a thing, but there was one time we needed some rosemary for dinner – and it occurred to me that paying €1.80 to go to the Alcázar and swipe some from the garden would be cheaper than going to the supermarket.
 I just kept getting premonitions of footage on the local TV news of me, handcuffed, being loaded into a police car.
 Quite an embarrassing way to be kicked out of Spain.